seanyoung247/hackathon-jan-2023/README.md

 ## Testing
 The following tests were performed on the app
 * W3C HTML validation
-* W3C CSS Validation
 * Lighthouse Test
 * Manual testing of the Modal Category Calculation

+* W3C CSS Validation could not be performed as the Jigsaw test site was not available up to submission time.

 ### Bugs known

 ### Bugs squashed
 * There was a bug that prevented a calculation of the correct amount between week, month and year.
-This was resolved by changing the formula
+This was resolved by changing the formula.
+* Inclusion of multiple additional incomes or expenses in the modal's caused the content to spill out of the modal.
+Limiting the modal content height to a percentage maximum, and including a scroll function resolved this bug.
+* A bug that duplicated a field name in the expense/income section was found - the field duplicated with the old name and new name being added, where only one field with the new name was expected.
+The issue was caused by using the name field as the key data store key.
+Resolved by having the key generated by the data store based on a count so the key is always unique and immutable.

 ### Improvements needed
 * Modal: Make it easier to see additional income and expense lines (make the section a bit bigger)